 - Rosalina & Luma act as a more pure puppet fighter duo, with Rosalina leading Luma.
 Unlike with the Ice Climblers, Luma performs his own set of attacks at the same time as Rosalina does hers, and Rosalina has a move dedicated to separating them in order to cover more ground.
 Should Luma be taken out of the fight, he reappears after a few seconds without player input.

 - Viola from Soulcalibur V is probably one of the first examples of this in a 3D fighting game.
 Her puppet is her crystal ball, and certain attacks and actions will set the ball somewhere on the playing field to stay at, similar to Bridget.
 She has completely different attacks whether the ball is set or whether it's in her hands, so players need to learn which one is best for which situations to properly play her, hence her notorious difficulty curve.

 - Ms. Fortune from Skullgirls uses her head.
 Really.
 She can take off her head using certain attacks or lose it by being stuffed by an opponent during certain attacks.
 When she does, she gains access to a slew of special moves that aren't normally available to her, but her mobility with her actual body is decreased slightly.
 Also, if her head is attacked by the opponent, she'll take half the damage the attack usually does, meaning that she can take 1.5x the damage she would normally get if they hit both the body and the head.

 - The sequel, Persona 4 Arena Ultimax, introduces Sho Minazuki, who is unique because he's not one of these, as he lacks a Persona.
-However, there is a different version of Sho that has a Persona, playing the trope straight in the process.
+However, there is a different version of Sho (Referred to ingame as Minazuki) that has a Persona, playing the trope straight in the process.